cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 ### Track alignment and gaps

 Once the Taxonomies for Confluence add-on is installed, the new **Taxonomies** App and **About and Related** macro are made available to Confluence users.
-They let you track the alignment of Confluence pages and blog posts to controlled vocabularies, taxonomies and thesauri developed internally, by regulators or standards-setting organizations.
+They let you track the alignment of Confluence pages and blog posts to controlled vocabularies - dictionaries, taxonomies and thesauri - developed internally, by regulators or standards-setting organizations.

 #### Navigating taxonomies